UPDATED: May 2020

 At times like these, it may be helpful to shift the focus of your own loss and support others in your community by helping each other deal with the shared loss and recovery efforts.

+Nonetheless, even in a pandemic, helping others while you are in need can be rewarding and worthwhile.
 Helping others while you are in need can be rewarding and worthwhile.
 According to a paper written by Harvard Health, volunteers benefit from the “happiness effect.”
 Volunteering weekly can lead to happiness levels that have been compared to a salary raise.
 It is a great coping mechanism when dealing with the after effects of a natural disaster.

 Communities often come together after disasters to help each other, not only with the physical tasks, but also for emotional support.
 According to the Laborer’s Health and Safety Fund, residents who experienced hurricanes like Harvey, Irma or Maria, are all at risk of anxiety, depression and PTSD.
 In fact, after Hurricane Maria, the suicide hotline calls heavily increased in Puerto Rico.
 The American Psychiatric Association (APA) suggests learning what local resources are accessible in assisting those affected by the disaster and distributing this information with others.
 Volunteering in your community can help you find the emotional support needed to endure the difficult time.

 Volunteering in your own community will keep you in touch with neighbors and may facilitate access to updated information when no information is being given to the public in the early days after a storm.
 The 2018 AARP Volunteer Opinion Survey which focuses on AARP volunteer programs found the reasons for volunteering vary, but most say they enjoy making a difference in people’s lives and in their communities.
 According to Forbes, volunteering during a crisis will help you in your personal recovery process in addition to the satisfaction of helping others and getting your community back to normalcy.